 Your free copywriting proposal template

-Your free copywriting proposal brings together all of these elements into a beautiful Google Slides presentation.
-It's part of our big pack of copywriting templates - hit the button to grab your copy.
+Your free copywriting proposal template brings together all of these elements into a beautiful Google Slides presentation.
+To edit the file, you'll have to make a copy of it first.